xzkostyan/clickhouse-sqlalchemy/.github/pull_request_template.md

 <!--
 Ensure each step in the "CONTRIBUTING.rst" file is completed by adding an "x" inside each box below.

-If only docs are changed, the checklist below may be removed.
+If only the documentation is changed, the checklist below may be removed.
 -->

 Checklist: